ccxt/ccxt/wiki/Manual.md

     'info': { ... }, // decoded original JSON response from the exchange as is }
 ```

+You can use the `id` from the returned unified [order structure](#order-structure) to query the status and the state of the order later.

 - **Some exchanges will allow to trade with limit orders only.** See [their docs](#exchanges) for details.